5 Ways To Include Your Mum In Your Ceremony

 So how can you do that?
 What ways are there to include your mum in the ceremony?

 Let’s take a look and see if you can find one that would fit your mother or MIL.

 There are lots of ways to include mums in a wedding ceremony

 First look photos between couples are becoming very popular now, and I think it’s a fantastic idea.

-But what about some first look photos with your mum, how special would they be for you both to keep.
+But what about including your mum in your wedding day with some first look photos, how special would they be for you both to keep.

 Is she getting ready with you?